-Expect 3-10% of the material you generate to be usable, My experience across several apps was that good lines were rare and had to be cherry picked.
+My experience across several apps has been that good lines are rare and have to be cherry picked.
 Most lyrics were gibberish.

 For years, lyric generator websites have used basic text fields to prompt users for words.
 Then they would splice them into lyric templates.

 Although these lyric generators have some way to go, I have a hunch that they will improve rapidly in the near future, so we'll be waiting to see.

 Long before any software developer ever tried to solve the lyric generation problem, the Beatniks were chopping up newspapers and re-arranging text to discovery accidental turns of phrase and unexpected poetry.

 Rockstar David Bowie recounted using the same method to come up with random song lyrics during the height of his career.
 In a BBC interview, he described cutting out strips of text on paper and shuffling them around until they formed a new song idea.